vonalven/Microtubule_tracking/README.md

 ### Installing

  - Download the **EB3T_Plugin.jar** release from [here](https://github.com/vonalven/Microtubule_tracking/releases)
- - Place it into the jars folder located into the ImageJ's *plugins* folder
+ - Place it into a folder located into the ImageJ's *plugins* folder
  - Restart ImageJ (or refresh menus)
  - Import a stack image and run *EB3Track Plugin*